duangle/scopes/doc/dataformat.rst

 The Interchange Format
 ======================

-This chapter outlines the syntax of Bang source code at the data interchange format level from the perspective of nesting arbitrary lists.
+This chapter outlines the syntax of Bangra source code at the data interchange format level from the perspective of nesting arbitrary lists.
 No programming happens at this stage, it's just data formatting, which means that the format can also act as a replacement for other interchange formats like XML and JSON.